Valvas/Unknown/api/account/subscription.md

   Return :

+  - 'true' : the password and its confirmation are the same.
-    - callback : return 'true' if the password and its confirmation match or 'false' if they do not match, return 'undefined' if one of the password is missing.
+  - 'false' : data are missing or password and its confirmation are different, return also a message to inform what is the error.

   Description :